infinity92/compiler/README.md

 # Winter Programming Language

 ## How to use
 It is easy.
-Clone project and run it in xcode and then write text your programm
+Clone the project and run it in xcode and then write text of your program

 ## Usage
 Compiller can it: